becksons/BAZ_FlushHub/README.md

 ## Motivation
 - **Problem**: Finding the locations and information about bathrooms at Boston University
-- **Purpose**: To provide locations and user reviews of bathrooms to assist students, faculty, and visitors, allowing users to search for bathrooms by gender, campus area, and rating
+- **Our Solution and Purpose**: To provide locations and user reviews of bathrooms to assist students, faculty, and visitors, allowing users to search for bathrooms by gender, campus area, and rating

 ## Features